ARM-software/psa-api/doc/crypto-driver/psa-driver-interface.rst

 Random generator drivers should have the capability to inject additional entropy through the ``"add_entropy"`` entry point.
 This ensures that the random generator depends on all the entropy sources that are available on the platform.
 A driver where a call to ``"add_entropy"`` does not affect the state of the random generator is not compliant with this specification.

 However, a driver may omit the ``"add_entropy"`` entry point.
-This limits the driver's portability: implementations of the PSA Cryptography specification may reject drivers without an ``"add_entropy"`` entry point, or only accept such drivers in certain configurations.
+This limits the driver's portability: implementations of the Crypto API specification may reject drivers without an ``"add_entropy"`` entry point, or only accept such drivers in certain configurations.
 In particular, the ``"add_entropy"`` entry point is required if:

-*   the integration of PSA Cryptography includes an entropy source that is outside the driver; or
+*   the implementation of the Crypto API includes an entropy source that is outside the driver; or
 *   the core saves random data in persistent storage to be preserved across platform resets.

 .. _the-get_random-entry-point: